Producers and Consumers

 kcat

-is a great tool for these use cases, and it is the de-facto tool to inspect data in Kafka.
+is a great tool for these use cases, and it is one of the most popular CLI tools to work with data in Kafka topics.

-Open a new terminal, terminal 2, and create a new file with the next content:
+Open a new terminal, terminal 2, and create a new file named initial_songs

 1: {"id": 1, "name": "The Ecstasy of Gold", "author":"Ennio Morricone", "op":"ADD"}